 During Eisenhower's term as president, he instilled an ideology in the US that convinced the citizens that capitalism was a system that allowed for further societal growth and power, but was in danger of turning the US into a war machine.
-The cold war was in danger of turning the US into a war machine rather than a free country.
-JFK, on the other hand, believed that an arms race was necessary to end the cold war.
-In his inauguration speech, where he stated that "for only when our arms are sufficient beyond doubt, can we be certain beyond doubt that they will never be deployed."
+JFK, on the other hand, believed that an arms race with the USSR wasn't a threat to the system.
+During Eisenhower's term, he gave an inauguration speech, where he stated that "for only when our arms are sufficient beyond doubt, can we be certain beyond doubt that they will never be deployed."
 This passage scared many Americans, and emboldened others, as it implied that the US would continue to grow their nuclear arsenal to outcompete the USSR, rather than try to use diplomatic meetings with the perceived enemy to end the cold war.
-After witnessing the Cuban Missile crisis, many Americans under JFK thought of nuclear armaments as a necessary deterrent, in contrast to Eisenhower's rule, where he convinced the public that regarding armaments differed greatly from Stalin's approach, with Khrushchev believing in keeping the US government transparent and open to the public, in contrast to Stalin's government, where he was in total control and enforced his ideals with purges of his political rivals.
+After witnessing the Cuban Missile Crisis, many Americans under JFK thought of nuclear armaments as a necessary deterrent, in contrast to Eisenhower's rule, where he convinced the public that regarding armaments differed greatly from Stalin's approach, with Khrushchev believing in keeping the US government transparent and open to the public, in contrast to Stalin's government, where he was in total control and enforced his ideals with purges of his political rivals.
 Similarly to the difference between Stalin and Khruschev, JFK believed that the US should try to stop the cold war by achieving total martial supremacy while Dwight D Eisenhower thought of the military-industrial complex that was developing in the US after the second world war and the ensuing arms race as a threat to the continued existence of humanity.
 The difference in leadership methods between JFK and Eisenhower impacted how the American public looked at communism and the necessity of the arms race.
 JFK's approach to the cold war was mirrored in Stalin's opinion on capitalism as a negative system that favours the rich, and his belief that he should try to spread communism to the rest of the world through technological supremacy.